 This programme is one of two Top Up courses offered by the college in Animal Behaviour, Welfare and Conservation.
 Both are designed to provide clear career based pathways at BSc (Hons) level into key aspects of the animal industry.
 Core units on both programmes provide a fundamental basis for the development of skills and understanding in Human-Animal Interactions and Animal Behaviour, that are relevant to both husbandry and conservation.
 Alongside this the programmes develops skills for employment with the industry, or further study or research at postgraduate level.
-The Animal Collections Top Up uses specialist units to develop a clearer understanding the purpose of animal collections within current ethical, legislative and societal constructs.
-Alongside this is the development of skills and knowledge to successfully manage whole collections of species to maintain welfare as well as the other aims of any collection.
-Modules Students will study modules in the following topics: Individual Research Dissertation, Anthrozoology, Animal Cognition, Skills for Industry Practice, Emerging Infectious Diseases, Advanced Collections Management, The Role of the Modern Zoo
+The Animal Conservation Top Up uses specialist units to explore the use of reintroductions from captive populations and other techniques for the successful management of populations of species in the wild.
+Behavioural Ecology allows students to develop a deeper understanding of the development of behaviours in the natural environment.
+It also provides skills in behavioural field work through active research projects.
+Modules Students on the programme will study the following modules: Individual Research Dissertation, Anthrozoology, Animal Cognition, Skills for Industry Practice, Emerging Infectious Diseases, Behavioural Ecology, Wildlife Population Recovery

-Individual Research Dissertation (30) Anthrozoology (15) Animal Cognition (15) Skills for Industry Practice (15) Emerging Infectious Diseases (15) Advanced Collections Management (15) The Role of the Modern Zoo (15)
+Individual Research Dissertation (30) Anthrozoology (15) Animal Cognition (15) Skills for Industry Practice (15) Emerging Infectious Diseases (15) Behavioural Ecology (15) Wildlife Population Recovery (15)

-The course is assessed by a range of methods including coursework, authentic style assessment, practical assessment and examinations.
+This course is assessed by coursework, presentations, authentic style reports and examinations.

 Qualified teacher status (QTS)

 To work as a teacher at a state school in England or Wales, you will need to achieve qualified teacher status (QTS).
 This is offered on this course for the following level: